 Fig. 2.
 Right pudendal nerve on the posterior gluteal area

-The pudendal canal is formed by obturator internus fascia and also contains internal pudendal arteries and veins.
-The most problematic part of the pudendal canal is its entrance where sacrospinous and especially sacrotuberous ligaments (see Fig. 1 and Fig. 2) may contribute to irritation or compression of the pudendal nerve in the pudendal canal.
+The pudendal canal is formed by the obturator internus fascia and also contains internal pudendal arteries and veins.
+The most problematic part of the pudendal canal is its entrance, where sacrospinous and especially sacrotuberous ligaments (see Fig. 1 and Fig. 2) may contribute to irritation or compression of the pudendal nerve in the pudendal canal.
+The chronic tension in the hamstring muscles is responsible for the tension in the sacrotuberous ligament, which in turn may irritate the pudendal nerve in the pudendal canal and produce Pudendal Nerve Neuralgia.
+This is the only nerve entrapment that the sacrotuberous ligament is responsible for.

-As soon as irritation of the pudendal nerve was detected the treatment of our patient was re-directed to this area.
+As soon as irritation of the pudendal nerve was detected, the treatment of our patient was redirected to this area.
 The MEDICAL MASSAGE PROTOCOL to decompress the pudendal nerve includes three steps:

 1. Work on the hamstring muscles to restore their normal muscle tone.